Senior Stimulus Program: What Help Is Available for Older Adults

 Expert Verified

-With limited retirement income from Social Security and fixed monthly pensions, along with retirement accounts that are often severely underfunded when measured against the 20+ years of an average retirement these days, a little financial help can make a big difference.
+With limited retirement income from Social Security and fixed monthly pensions, many retirees struggle to cover expenses.
+Retirement accounts are often severely underfunded compared to the 20+ years of an average retirement today, so even a little financial help can make a big difference.

 Senior stimulus programs can ease the burden for millions of older adults who qualify.
 While the stimulus checks from the CARES Act have ceased, other financial assistance programs are still available for senior citizens.